bazelbuild/stardoc/docs/skydoc_deprecation.md

 break!

-Skydoc still exists under [bazelbuild/skydoc](https://github.com/bazelbuild/skydoc), as it's a nontrivial migration to Stardoc, but Skydoc is completely unsupported.
+Skydoc still exists under [bazelbuild/skydoc](https://github.com/bazelbuild/skydoc), as it's a nontrivial migration to Stardoc, but Skydoc is completely unsupported as of September 2019.
 The [bazelbuild/skydoc](https://github.com/bazelbuild/skydoc) will be archived by end of 2019.

 ## How to migrate